yapshinn/moe-kuochuansec/_applied-learning-programme/Spin Doctors Programme.md

 </thead>
 <tbody>
   <tr>
-    <td colspan="2">   Students learning to be newscasters for a day as well as acquiring videography skills in the media room. </td>
+    <td style="text-align: justify" colspan="2">   Students learning to be newscasters for a day as well as acquiring videography skills in the media room. </td>
   </tr>
 </tbody>
 </table>